 Chapman’s Peak Drive

-We set off for a drive which included Chapmans Peak.
-It was originally constructed during World War I. It is claimed to be one of the most scenic drives in the world.
-Many car commercials have been filmed on it.
-They show the car hugging the corners around the steep cliffs that are carved into the mountain.
-The cliffs drop straight down to the sea.
+Chapmans Peak. is claimed to be one of the most scenic drives in the world.
+It was originally constructed during World War I. Several vehicle commercials have been filmed here showing cars hugging the corners around the steep cliffs that are carved into the mountain.

-The road has 114 curves throughout the nine kilometers that follow the rocky coastline.
-One part of the road you have to drive through the notch that has been made into the cliff.
+There are a total of 114 curves on the nine kilometer road that follows the rocky coastline.
+On one section of the road you have to drive through a notch that has been cut out of the cliff side.
 It is like a three sided cave, but with a cliff dropping off on the open side that faces the ocean.
 It is truly a breathtaking drive, but not for the faint of heart.

 The road was closed due to a rock fall causing a fatality in late 1999.
 For three years it severely impacted the residents of Hout Bay and effected South Africa’s economy as it denied visitors access to some of the most beautiful scenery on the Cape Peninsula.
 After extensive upgrading it opened in 2005 as a toll road.
 It was closed again in 2008 due to areas of risk being identified, but has since reopened.